Eggless Pumpkin Pie In Ramekins (Gluten Free)

 How To Make Eggless Pumpkin Pie

-Whisk together your pumpkin, heavy cream, milk, sugar, cornstarch, cinnamon, nutmeg, ginger, and salt in a medium saucepan.
+- Whisk together pumpkin, heavy cream, milk, sugar, cornstarch, spices, and salt in a medium saucepan.

-Next, bring your mixture to a boil.
-This activates the cornstarch so it’ll thicken.
+- Bring to a boil, which activates the cornstarch so it’ll thicken.

 Cool for 1 hour then refrigerate until cold before serving with homemade whipped cream.